“Aaaaaaaaaaaack!” Reflexively my jeep-mates lunged for their cameras. Panting from the adrenaline rush, they looked at me bewildered.

-Periodically, a jeep would drive down the road that ran behind the tree.
-Terrified that the offending vehicle would stop in the middle of our frame, I talked out loud like a crazy person until I was confident they’d keep moving.
+Periodically, a jeep drove down the road that ran behind the tree.
+Terrified that the offending vehicle would stop in the middle of our frame, I spoke out loud like a crazy person until I was confident they’d keep moving.

 Suddenly Lourette shouted, “She’s up!
 She’s up!”
 Our beauty sauntered into view.
-A white jeep barreling down the road started to slow down.
+Simultaneously, a white jeep barreling down the road slowed down.
 “Oh hell no!”
 But of course they stopped.

 Lourette tried to wave them off but they were too far away or didn’t care.
-I couldn’t believe it, we’d waited forever, she was finally moving and some morons WERE IN OUR SHOT!
+I couldn’t believe it, we’d waited nearly two hours for this moment, she was finally moving and some morons WERE IN OUR SHOT!

 The lion lingered and slowly stretched.
 I snapped a pic as Marlon yelled to Sammy our guide/driver, “Drive forward!”

-Marlon was taking a risk that we would lose the moment but he wanted us to have a better sight line without the jeep.
+Marlon was taking a risk.
+It was possible we’d miss the moment but he wanted us to have a shot without the white jeep.
 Our car lurched forward, tipping left as it hit a deep rut.
-My camera fell back on me and I scrambled to right myself.
+My camera fell back on me almost knocking me to the floor, and I scrambled to right myself.

-When I looked back at the lion I saw that she’d stopped half way down the tree.
-There is a God, I thought to myself.
+When I looked back, I saw that she’d stopped half way down the tree.
+There is a God I thought to myself.
 I hadn’t completely missed it.

-We snapped away like crazy while laughing from all our pent-up anxiety.
-Moments later she gracefully leapt from the tree into the high grass below and disappeared.
-From the moment she got up until we saw her tail vanish was no more than 20 seconds.
+We snapped away like crazy while laughing like idiots from all our pent-up anxiety.
+Moments later she gracefully leapt from the trunk into the high grass below and disappeared.
+From the moment she got up until her tail vanished was no more than 20 seconds.

 Our adventure was over.
 Sammy started the engine and off we went to camp.

 What a great way to end the day!